 \begin{theorem}[Application, Informal] Consider an online problem $\Pi$ on a metric $N$.
 If there exists an online monotone embedding from $N$ into a family of metrics $\mathcal{M}$ with distortion $\lambda$, and a $\rho$-competitive algorithm for $\Pi$ on every metric $M \in \mathcal{M}$ using a potential function that is monotone non-decreasing in distances, then there is a $\rho \lambda$-competitive algorithm for $\Pi$ on $N$. \end{theorem}

 As examples, we recover a result for $k$-server in~\cite{Bartal2020}, and give new applications to the $k$-taxi problem.

-\begin{restatable}[$k$-Server]{theorem}{kserver} There is an $O(\log^2 k \log^2 n)$-competitive algorithm for the $k$-server problem on general metric and an $O(\log^2 k \log n)$-competitive algorithm on $O(1)$-dimensional normed spaces, where $n$ is the number of requested locations. \end{restatable}
+\begin{restatable}[$k$-Server]{theorem}{kserver} There is an $O(\log^2 k \log^2 n)$-competitive algorithm for the $k$-server problem on general metrics and an $O(\log^2 k \log n)$-competitive algorithm on $O(1)$-dimensional normed spaces, where $n$ is the number of requested locations. \end{restatable}

 The $O(\log^2 k\log^2 n)$ bound matches the guarantee in~\cite{Bartal2020}, where it was obtained by combining an $O(\log^2k)$-competitive HST algorithm with an online embedding of distortion $O(\log n\log\Delta)$ paired with algorithm combination techniques (applicable to problems that admit a so-called min-operator) and an additional ``baseline'' algorithm, which allows to replace $\Delta$ by $n$ in the overall competitiveness.
 Our algorithm offers an alternative perspective on this result, where the $O(\log^2 n)$ factor in the competitiveness comes directly from the embedding, without requiring a min-operator or a baseline algorithm.